o1-labs/proof-systems/specifications/website/content/docs/specifications/poly-commitment.md

 Another application, useful in recursive zksnarks, is to verify that you know a polynomial that was committed.

 ## URS

+The common parameters used by provers and verifiers are called **Uniform Reference String (URS)**.

+{{< hint info >}}
+The "uniform" part means that they were generated from random numbers; specificaly, it does not need a trusted setup like in other protocols.
+{{< /hint >}}

+A URS contains:

+* a generator

+In Rust, it is represented as such:

 ```rust
 pub struct SRS<G: CommitmentCurve> {